KCMQ

 KCMQ (96.7 FM) is a radio station broadcasting a classic rock format.
 Licensed to Columbia, Missouri, the station is currently owned by the Zimmer Radio Group.

 KCMQ’s signal is 100 kW, being heard throughout Columbia, Lake of the Ozarks, Jefferson City, Rolla, Owensville, and even Western St. Louis and Eastern Kansas City.
 It is also heard on 103.1 K276DI (once used for KTGR 1580) in Columbia.

+The station previously aired the syndicated morning shows Steve and DC and The Bob & Tom Show.
+Since 2012, the station has aired a local morning show.

 KCMQ carries Kansas City Chiefs football games.

 The station has received NAB Marconi Radio Awards in multiple years for best rock radio station in the country.